classicoman2/PT2_2n_DAW-Dual/README.md

 Deadline:  **Tuesday 4/2**

-For this Sprint, this tasks must have been completed:
+For this Sprint, the following tasks should have been completed:

 - A Private Github Repository has been created (add me - classicoman2 - as a collaborator), containing a README.MD with:
   - Version of Vue you're going to use (CDN Vue.js or VUE CLI 3?)
   - Library you're going to use (Bootstrap 4, Materialize, ....)
   - Choose if you're focusing on a Mobile first approach or on a Desktop Application.
-  - A mockup for Mobile or Desktop, that you can do it in a paper or using a tool has been presented  -> add the photos in a folder in your repository named  /mockup
+- A mockup for Mobile or Desktop has been created and stored in a folder of the repository named  ´/mockup´.
+You can create this mockup by hand in a piece of paper.
+Explain your ideas as clearly as possible.

 ### SPRINT: Checkpoint-2

 Deadline: **Monday 10/2**

 Now that you've created a repo and a mockup, you have to start (or continue) working in your Project.
-For this 2nd Checkpoint, you have to:
+For this Sprint, the following tasks should have been completed:

-- Add the description of your Trimestral Project - max 200 words - in the README.MD file of your repository in English (in the root directory of the repository!!!)
+- Add the description of your Trimestral Project - maximum 200 words - in the README.MD file of your repository in English (in the root directory of the repository!)
-- Create an Issue in your repository.
-In this Issue, you have to set up a significative task you're going to complete before the deadline.
+- Create an **Issue** in your repository where you'll explain and set up a significative task you're going to complete before the deadline of this checkpoint.
 - Implement this task and commit it to Github.
-Preferently, create a branch of the master and make a Pull Request + Merge in the master
+Preferently, create a _branch_ and make a **Pull Request + Merge** in the master when you finish.
-- Close the Issue.
+- Close the Issue when you've finished.

-The fulfillment of this Checkpoint 2 will have an incidence (between 4% and 8%) in the qualification of the Trimestral Project.
+The fulfillment of this Checkpoint 2 will have an incidence of 7.5% in the qualification of the Trimestral Project.

 ## Entrega